TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-Try to log into the web or create an account but its not posible because the website seems to be under construction:
+Try to `log` into the web or `create an account` but its not posible because the website seems to be `under construction`:

 <br />